 The game drive in the Mara takes a full day.

 There are two options to organize your game drives.
-You can leave your accommodation between 7.00 – 8am after breakfast and take packed lunch, and spending the whole day in the plains, returning in the evening at 6pm for dinner and overnight.
+You can leave your accommodation between 7.00 and 8 am after breakfast take a packed lunch, and spend the whole day in the plains, returning at 6 pm for dinner and overnight.

 The earlier start is a good option if you want a better chance to see the cats in action hunting their prey.